ahmedhhw/golinkextension/README.md

 ## Features

 - **Quick Navigation**: Enter a short link (e.g., "google") and press Enter to navigate to the full URL
+- **Address Bar Integration**: Type "go" in the address bar, then your go link (e.g., "go google") to navigate instantly
 - **In-Place Text Editor**: Edit go links directly in the popup using a simple text format
 - **Auto-focus**: Input field is automatically focused when the popup opens
 - **Chrome Storage**: Go links are automatically saved to Chrome's local storage and persist across sessions